smfm-project/sen2mosaic/docs/source/command_line.rst

                             three.
 N.B It is not currently possible to only the 10 m resolution, an input of 10 m will instead process all resolutions.
+    -s PATH, --sen2cor PATH
+                            Path to sen2cor (v2.8), if not callable with the default 'L2A_Process'.
+    -s255 PATH, --sen2cor255 PATH
+                            Path to sen2cor (v2.5.5), required if processing Sentinel-2 data with the old file format.
     -p N, --n_processes N
                             Specify a maximum number of tiles to process in paralell.
 Bear in mind that more processes will